- Common uses

 HOW should this medicine be used?

-Octreotide comes as an immediate-release injection to be injected subcutaneously (under the skin) or intravenously (into a vein) and as a long-acting injection to be injected into the muscles of the buttocks by a doctor or nurse.
+Octreotide comes as an immediate-release solution (liquid) for injection to be injected subcutaneously (under the skin) or intravenously (into a vein) Octreotide also comes as a long-acting injection to be injected into the muscles of the buttocks by a doctor or nurse.
 Octreotide immediate-release injection is usually injected 2 to 4 times a day.
 Octreotide long-acting injection is usually injected once every 4 weeks.
 Inject octreotide immediate-release injection at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Inject octreotide injection exactly as directed.
 Do not inject more or less of it or inject it more often than prescribed by your doctor.

 If you are not already being treated with octreotide injection, you will begin your treatment with immediate-release octreotide injection.
 You will be treated with the immediate-release injection for 2 weeks, and your doctor may gradually increase your dose during that time.
 If the medication works for you and does not cause severe side effects, your doctor may give you the long-acting injection after 2 weeks.
 In order to control your condition, you may need to continue to receive the immediate-release injection for 2 weeks or longer after you receive your first dose of the long-acting injection.
 Your doctor may increase or decrease your dose of the long-acting injection 2 or 3 months after you first receive it.